Summer Springboard

 Ever wonder how rockets propel themselves into space or how airplanes maintain lift?
 Both programs dive deep into the physics and orbital mechanics that govern air and spacecraft.
 Students participate in engaging, hands-on design challenges where they apply these concepts by designing and launching their own glider or rocket.

-In addition to classroom learning, students visit local aerospace companies and hear from seasoned industry professionals, including guest speakers from organizations like the American Institute of Aeronautics and Astronautics and The Aerospace Corporation.
-Please note, excursions to some companies may require proof of U.S. citizenship due to federal contracts.
+In addition to classroom learning, students visit local aerospace companies and hear from seasoned industry professionals, including guest speakers from organizations like Pratt and Whitney and Yale Aviation.
+Please note, the excursions to Pratt & Whitney/Sikorsky Helicopters require proof of U.S. citizenship due to federal contracts.

 While prior knowledge of algebra, geometry, trigonometry, calculus, and physics is recommended or strongly recommended, it is not required, making the program accessible to motivated learners at different levels.